Math 42 Autumn 2013

 helped you through Math 41.

-out of interest or to satisfy a GER and don't plan to take Math 51 or other
+out of interest or to satisfy a breadth requirement and don't plan to take Math 51 or other

 more advanced classes -- even if you did well in calculus in high school.